Veterans, Military Service, and Cancer Risk

 - You do not need your DD214 (discharge summary) to apply for benefits.
 However, you can order one through www.archives.gov/veterans.

 The Veterans Administration (VA), presumes that many disabilities, including the cancers listed above, were caused by exposure during military service.
-This means that veterans and survivors of veterans with a cancer that is connected to service-related exposure can collect disability compensation from the VA.
+This means that veterans and survivors of veterans with cancer that is connected to service-related exposure can collect disability compensation from the VA.